kirides/screencapture/README.md

 It should serve all your monitors on an URL like `http://127.0.0.1:8023/watch?screen=N`
 where `screen=N <- N` is the monitor index, starting at zero (`0`).

-By changing the lines in `main.go` regarding the streaming, you can switch between GDI `BitBlt` or `IDXGIOutputDuplication`
+By changing the lines in `cmd/example/main.go` regarding the streaming, you can switch between GDI `BitBlt` or `IDXGIOutputDuplication`

 ```go
 // ...